andyinabox/Constellations/README.md

 [ ] Finish contour implementation
 	[ ] Develop an effective way to rescale the contour drawing [ ] Add some additional paramaters?
+[ ] Add a GLSL layer for effects
+	[ ] Star "twinkling" ?
+	[ ] Perhaps some color gradients
+[ ] Add "snapshot" functionality, which will take a single image and run all of the transformations on it.